raenAnand/bulletin-board/README.md

 - Goto Embed tab
 - Choose Start slideshow as soon as the player loads and Restart the slideshow after the last slide
 - Click on publish, HTML embed appears
-- Just copy src of the <iframe> tag Eg. https://docs.google.com/presentation/d/1ETZi4bNQov9M5UEEnJEJgj3s40vZ_ORsddaeisUUcamE5kW0/embed?start=true&loop=true&delayms=3000
+- Just copy src of the &lt;iframe&gt; tag Eg. https://docs.google.com/presentation/d/1ETZi4bNQov9M5UEEnJEJgj3s40vZ_ORsddaeisUUcamE5kW0/embed?start=true&loop=true&delayms=3000
 - Open bulletin board dashboard
 - Click on Kiosks
 - Click on ADD KIOSK
 - Paste the URL and click on Save
-__Note: If you make changes in slide.
+_Note: If you make changes in slide.
 Make sure you add new Google Docs URL or just update delayms value to new value.
 If this is not done slide changes in bulletin board will not reflected._

 #### How to embed Website in bulletin board